data-intelligence-for-health-lab/CDmetrics/README.md

 Each metric requires certain parameters to run.

-- CDmc requires number_of_NNs (the number of neural network models to predict the test case):
+- CDmc requires number_of_NNs (the number of neural network models to make predictions):
 ```
 from Case_Difficulty.CDmetrics import CDmc
 CDmc.compute_metric(data, number_of_NNs, target_column)